 Top 10 Portugal Travel Mistakes to Avoid on a 7-Day Trip

-A well-planned 7-day Portugal itinerary is the perfect introduction to the undeniable magic of this country, effortlessly blending grand history with warm, contemporary energy.
-Whether you choose the classic city combination of Lisbon and Porto, the sun-drenched Algarve coast, or the historic heartland of the Alentejo, you’re guaranteed an experience rich in culture, flavor, and unforgettable scenery.
-Portugal rewards curiosity, so go, wander, get a little lost, eat that extra pastry, and let the country’s warm, unhurried rhythm guide your perfect week-long adventure.
+A well-planned itinerary is the absolute perfect introduction to the undeniable magic and raw culture of this country.
+It effortlessly blends grand, ancient history with warm, edgy contemporary energy.
+Whether you choose the classic city combination, the sun-drenched beaches down south, or the historic heartland, you are completely guaranteed a trip rich in flavor and scenery.